-At just 3 years of age, Reid Gleeson's passion is quite unique.
-He loves “trashy” things.
+At just 3 years old, Reid Gleeson's passion is quite unique.
+He loves all things garbage.
 Mayo staff recently pulled some strings so Reid could get an insider's look at the world of garbage.

 Remember the Titans: Dr. Noseworthy, Other Leaders, Lauded in Harvard Business Pub #ThrowbackThursday

 In an article about "titans who defined a new era in business during the last decade," former Mayo Clinic President and CEO John Noseworthy, M.D., looked back on his tenure with gratitude.